Skip to content

 Source code in phenex/reporting/reporter.py

-def to_html(self, filename: str) -> str:
+def to_json(self, filename: str) -> str:

 """

-Export reporter results to HTML format.
+Export reporter results to JSON (machine-readable intermediate format).

 Args: